-Area Hours Capacity Access Comments Elting Pool 11:30 am - 1:30 pm 3:00 pm - 4:30 pm (HS) 6:00 pm - 8:30 pm (Hawks) Up to 12 people per 45-minute block with no more than 6 men and 6 women in a locker room at a time.
-Sign Up will be through program "IM Leagues" which the department uses for sign-ups for intramurals.
-Will open for recreation swimming during this period.
-Dance Studio Wellness classes when outdoors is not permissible.
-A class lasts for 45 minutes and is spaced by 90 minutes before the next class could take place.
-12 people at a time.
-Sign Up will be through program "IM Leagues" which the department uses for sign-ups for intramurals.
-Wellness classes would be scheduled for outdoors as much as possible using areas immediately outside of the AWC, the west field and the area between the track and the north tennis courts.
-Outdoor activities will have to follow the same weather (heat index or cold weather) protocols that are used for intercollegiate sports.
-Room 101 Dependent on intercollegiate athletics.
-8 - 10 people at a time Through appointment with the Athletic trainers This will be working space for the athletic training staff to treat and to prepare student athletes for practices and competitions.
-Locker Rooms CLOSED Open only for special groups like visiting teams as a place to shower and change after a competition.
-Arranged through the Event Manager for that sport.
-Locker rooms would not be open for general usage.
-Any use of that space would be coordinated through the Senior Associate Director of Athletics, who would adhere to social distancing and campus policies.
+Area Hours Capacity Access Comments

+allow for social

+distancing guidelines.

+Indoor Track/ CLOSED Cannot ensure safety

+Racquetball Courts/ protocols for the

+Student Athlete space.

+Lounges Elting Pool 11:30 am - 1:30 pm Up to12 people per Sign Up will be Will open for

+11.50 am - 1.50 pm 45-minute block through program recreation swimming

+3:00 pm - 4:30 pm with no more than 6 "IM Leagues" which during this period.

+(HS) men and 6 women the department uses

+6:00 pm - 8:30 pm in a locker room at a for sign-ups for

+(Hawks) time. intramurals.

+Dance Studio Wellness classes 12 people at a time.
+Sign Up will be Wellness classes

+when outdoors is not through program would be scheduled

+permissible.
+"IM Leagues" which for outdoors as much

+A class lasts for 45 the department uses for sign-ups for as possible using areas immediately

+minutes and is intramurals. outside of the AWC,

+spaced by 90 minutes inclanarais. the west field and

+before the next class the area between the

+could take place. track and the north

+tennis courts.

+Outdoor activities

+will have to follow

+the same weather

+(heat index or cold

+weather) protocols that are used for

+intercollegiate

+sports.

+Room 101 Dependent on 8 - 10 people at a Through This will be working

+intercollegiate time appointment with space for the athletic

+athletics. the Athletic trainers training staff to treat

+and to prepare

+student athletes for

+practices and

+competitions.

+Locker Rooms CLOSED Open only for Arranged through Locker rooms would

+special groups like visiting teams as a the Event Manager for that sport. not be open for general usage.
+Any

+place to shower and TOT THAT SPOLE. use of that space

+change after a would be

+competition. coordinated through

+the Senior Associate

+Director of Athletics,

+who would adhere to

+Area Hours Capacity Access Comments Comments

+social distancing and

+campus policies.